Gateway API for Managed Service for Kubernetes

 Route order in virtual hosts

-Route order in virtual hosts is defined by the algorithm described in the Gateway API
+Route order in virtual hosts is determined by the Gateway API

 - Exact path match.